JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/SMALL-BUSINESS-BENEFITS.md

 ## <span style="color:#0C2677; font-weight:bold;">4.
 Technical Benefits for Small IT Teams</span>

-ForgeBoard NX is designed for easy deployment and management by small IT teams:
+ForgeBoard is designed for easy deployment and management by small IT teams:

 ### Simplified Deployment